 Cats are playful, energetic, and full of cuteness.

-But, when your kitty is sick, iIt’s hard to see it doing any activity.
+But, when your kitty is sick, it’s hard to see her doing any activity.
 They feel weak, less energetic, and distant.

-The puss cat that once used to rub its soft fur with your legs, expressing its love and affection and affection for you, is usually seen sleeping and hiding in the corners.
+The puss cat that once used to rub the soft fur with your legs, expressing the love and affection and affection for you, is usually seen sleeping and hiding in the corners.

 Why?
 They might be sick, in pain, or sadly, dying.